 I used to scan all my sketchbook drawings and crop the sketchbook boundaries, which left me with a clean and crisp image of my drawing.
 Here’s an example:

 The downside of scanning your sketchbooks or work-in-progress art is that the context is lost.
 You’re sharing the artwork itself, but you’re stripping away the atmosphere around the creation process.
 I didn’t understand this at first, so I’ve been scanning all my work for years.

 Later, I’ve noticed that when I was looking at other people’s work (especially on Instagram), I loved the look of photos that included both the art/sketchbook and sometimes a bit of surroundings, too.

-For this reason I’ve changed my approach, and now I share photos of my sketchbook, instead of scans.
+For this reason I’ve changed my approach, and now I mostly share photos of my sketchbook on social media, instead of scans.

 What photo gear to use?